Buy a ticket

 The château has four towers: the square Longueville Tower on Place Dunois, a round tower which rises to the north of the plot, and which cannot be seen from the garden, a hexagonal tower which houses a spiral staircase and finally a round tower crowned by a hexagonal chamber in the garden which holds little ‘private rooms’ and an oratory.

 To access the different levels of the château, visitors must take the spiral staircase on the east side of the courtyard.
 This staircase serves the first floor, the second floor and the attic.
 The attic, which resembles a vessel or an inverted ship’s hull, is formed of a series of small trusses.
-Some of the trusses date from winter 1453.
+Some trusses date from winter 1453.

 The 3 levels of the château are currently composed of large rooms.
 Originally, they were divided into smaller rooms by wooden walls.
 These small rooms could be heated more easily than a large chamber.
 You will note that the joists of these rooms that make up the ceilings are mostly exquisitely crafted.
 These rooms also contain beautiful fireplaces decorated with floral and animal motifs.
 All the floors in the manor house are covered with so-called ‘tomette’ floor tiles.
 At the time of construction of the château, ‘tomettes’ were the equivalent of the floor tiles of today.
 They made it possible to cover large surfaces with standard sections of terracotta tiles.
 The walls are covered with lime-based plaster, which gives them that creamy white colour.